Rock glacier

-Rock glaciers are distinctive geomorphological landforms that consist either of angular rock debris frozen in interstitial ice, former "true" glaciers overlain by a layer of talus, or something in between.
+Rock glaciers are glaciers shielded from melting by a layer of non-icy rocks, allowing them to stay frozen in locations where they would otherwise melt.
+They consist either of angular rock debris frozen in interstitial ice, former "true" glaciers overlain by a layer of talus, or something in between.
 Rock glaciers are normally found at high latitudes and/or elevations, and may extend outward and downslope from talus cones, glaciers or terminal moraines of glaciers.
 The early textbook 'Characteristics of Existing Glaciers' refers to the varied, sometimes confusing, names given to these features; 'stone rivers', 'rock flows', 'rock streams' and 'rock glaciers', and includes a map and two photographs of 'rock streams' from the Silverton area of Colorado from the US Geological Surveyors Ernest Howe and W Cross.
 About the same time, Stephen Capps was surveying in the Wrangell Mountains, Alaska and reported similar landforms in the McCarthy area.
-Although a variety of names seemed to have be used in the USGS at this time, it is 'rock glacier' that is now generally used.
+Although a variety of names seemed to have been used in the USGS at this time, it is 'rock glacier' that is now generally used.

 There are two models of rock glacier formation and flow: permafrost rock glaciers (sometimes termed talus-derived rock glaciers), and glacial rock glaciers, such as the Timpanogos Glacier [40.3847,-111.6415] in Utah, which may be found where glaciers once existed.
 A rock glacier has formed with rock debris covering a small glacier on Mt.
 St. Helens [46.2074,-122.1838].
 Possible Martian rock glacier features have been identified by the Mars Reconnaissance Orbiter spacecraft.
 A rock glacier, especially if its origin is unclear, can be considered as a discrete debris accumulation.
 Rock avalanches can be misidentified as rock glaciers, or may evolve into them.